Return to Innocence

-"Return to Innocence" is a song by German musical group Enigma.
-It was released on 4 January 1994 as the lead single from their second album, The Cross of Changes (1993).
-It became the project's most successful international single after "Sadeness (Part I)", reaching number one in over 10 countries (including Ireland, Norway, Sweden and Zimbabwe), number three on the UK Singles Chart, and the top five in several countries, including Canada, Germany and New Zealand.
-It also reached the top 20 in France and number two on the Eurochart Hot 100.
-"Return to Innocence" was the project's biggest hit in the United States, reaching number two on the Billboard Modern Rock Tracks chart, number four on the Billboard Hot 100, and number six on the Billboard Mainstream Top 40.
+"Return to Innocence" is a song by German musical group Enigma, released in December 1993 by Virgin Records as the lead single from the group's second album, The Cross of Changes (1993).
+It was co-written and produced by Michael Cretu, reaching number one in over 10 countries.
+The song peaked at number three on the UK Singles Chart, and entered the top five in several other countries.
+"Return to Innocence" was the project's biggest hit in the United States, reaching number two on the Billboard Modern Rock Tracks chart and number four on the Billboard Hot 100.
+Julien Temple directed its accompanying music video.
+It depicts a man's life in reverse and received heavy rotation on European music channels.

 History

-The song's melodic and talking vocals in English are provided by Angel X (Andreas Harde), and a short talking vocal by Sandra ("Death is not the beginning of the end, that's the return to yourself, the return to innocence"), while an Amis chant ("Elders' Drinking Song") is repeated, which opens the song.
-Difang and Igay Duana, from the Amis, were in a cultural exchange program in Paris in 1988 when their performance of the song was recorded by the Maison des Cultures du Monde and later distributed on CD.
+The song's melodic and talking vocals in English are provided by Angel X (Andreas Harde), and a short talking vocal by Sandra ("That's not the beginning of the end, that's the return to yourself, the return to innocence"), while an Amis chant ("Weeding and Paddyfield Song No. 1") sung by folk music duo Difang and Igay Duana opens the song and is repeated throughout.
+Hailing from Taiwan, these Amis musicians were in a cultural exchange program in Paris in 1988 when their performance of the song was recorded by the Maison des Cultures du Monde and later distributed on CD.
 The producer of Enigma, Michael Cretu, later obtained the CD and proceeded to sample it.
 In addition, the drum beat of the song was sampled from the Led Zeppelin song "When the Levee Breaks", played by John Bonham.

 The song was used to promote several types of media in the mid-1990s, including film and TV commercials.
 In autumn 1994, the song was featured in an episode of the TV show My So-Called Life.
 In 1995, the song was used as the closing theme in Disney's live-action film Man of the House, as well as in the opening and closing of an Outer Limits episode.
 In 1996, the song was further popularised when it was used in a television advertisement to promote the 1996 Summer Olympics.